firebase-cloud-functions

 • Initialize Firebase before using any Cloud Functions features.

-• For region-specific deployments, specify the region when getting the instance.
+• For region-specific deployments, specify the region:

 2. Calling Functions